mimiflynn/supercoolneato.com/contents/articles/2017-weather/index.md

 [The Last Chase](http://ngm.nationalgeographic.com/2013/11/biggest-storm/draper-text)

-If you are interested in learning more about Tim Samaras the book [Tornado Hunter by Stefan Betchel and Tim Samaras](https://www.goodreads.com/book/show/2083243.Tornado_Hunter) cam out a few years before his death and covers the history of tornado research.
+If you are interested in learning more about Tim Samaras the book [Tornado Hunter by Stefan Betchel and Tim Samaras](https://www.goodreads.com/book/show/2083243.Tornado_Hunter) came out a few years before his death and covers the history of tornado research.

 ### General Fascinating Stories